harness-community/harness-community.github.io/website/blog/2022-10-13-azure-infra-for-delegates/azure-infra-for-delegates.md

     * Enter a Kubernetes cluster name, such as myEnviroment.
     * Select a Region for the AKS cluster
     * Select 99.5% for API server availability for lower cost
-* Go to Scale Method and make it to  Manual.
-Next change the Node Count to 2 as your account might not have sufficient resource!
+* Go to Scale Method and change it to Manual as your account might not have sufficient compute quota for autoscaling.
+Next change the Node Count to 2!
 ![image](https://user-images.githubusercontent.com/67012359/199068562-b0f39b58-9723-4cd7-84d6-33ee534ede20.png)